 Let me quickly describe where the RocksDB storage nodes fall in the overall system architecture.

 When a user creates a collection, we internally create N shards for the collection.
 Each shard is replicated k-ways (usually k=2) to achieve high read availability and each shard replica is assigned to a leaf node.
 Each leaf node is assigned many shard replicas of many collections.
 In our production environment each leaf node has around 100 shard replicas assigned to it.
 Leaf nodes create 1 RocksDB instance for each shard replica assigned to them.
 For each shard replica, leaf nodes continuously pull updates from a DistributedLogStore and apply the updates to the RocksDB instance.
 When a query is received, leaf nodes are assigned query plan fragments to serve data from some of the RocksDB instances assigned to them.
-For more details on leaf nodes, please refer to Aggregator Leaf Tailer blog or Rockset white paper.
+For more details on leaf nodes, please refer to Aggregator Leaf Tailer blog post or Rockset white paper.

 To achieve query latency of milliseconds under 1000s of qps of sustained query load per leaf node while continuously applying incoming updates, we spent a lot of time tuning our RocksDB instances.
 Below, we describe how we tuned RocksDB for our use case.